 Accordingly, much of the legal advice to be provided in connection with a Hong Kong IPO pertains to international jurisdictions.
 In addition, many of the legal agreements, such as the international sale and purchase agreement, agreement among managers or inter-syndicate agreement, will usually be drawn up under English or New York law.

-In fact, since pretty much all of the IPO issuers in Hong Kong are incorporated overseas (including China’s mainland and the BVI or Cayman Islands), many of the Hong Kong aspects of the legal advice to be rendered in a Hong Kong IPO will mostly be confined to the retail (or public) offer.
+In fact, since pretty much all of the IPO issuers in Hong Kong are incorporated overseas (including China’s mainland and Bermuda or the Cayman Islands), many of the Hong Kong aspects of the legal advice to be rendered in a Hong Kong IPO will mostly be confined to the retail (or public) offer.

 Restricting work on Hong Kong IPOs to Hong Kong registered lawyers only would therefore likely be a wholly unpractical arrangement.